Skincare, Soap

 The Aloe Vera plant is well known for its healing properties in skincare.

 Try using a product such as Simple Purifying Gel Wash for sensitive skin.
 A delicate product that doesn’t zap the moisture out of your skin and is the daily detox that is 100% soap-free, with no colour, perfume or harsh chemicals.
-Look for organic ingredients that keep your PH balance correct.
+Look for organic ingredients that help maintain your pH balance.

 Affiliate disclosure